No, Walmart isn't accepting crypto payments in Litecoin

 Source: womiowensboro.com

-A fake news release briefly sent the value of the cryptocurrency soaring.
+A fake press release briefly sent the value of the cryptocurrency soaring.

 More in www.cnet.com